Shakakai/100x/_posts/2024-10-22-claude-computer-use.md

 2. Improved Reasoning Capabilities: Traditional non-LLM computer vision techniques for UI interaction and comprehension lacked the sophisticated reasoning abilities now available with Claude.
 These older methods typically required writing specific instructions for each UI screen, rather than allowing for generic, goal-oriented instructions.

-The Computer Use Tool empowers Claude to translate high-level prompts, such as "When was the last time I emailed my brother?", into a series of precise actions.
+The Computer Use tool empowers Claude to translate high-level prompts, such as "When was the last time I emailed my brother?", into a series of precise actions.
 These actions might include loading Gmail, searching for your brother's name, and retrieving the date of the most recent email.
 While this may seem straightforward to a non-technical observer, it represents a remarkable achievement for a generic system operating without specialized knowledge or API access to Chrome and Gmail.

 ## How It Works